bbatsov/blog/_posts/2011-06-14-linux-desktop-part-2.markdown

 # Epilogue

-This article (and the one before it) were never about jumping the ship, claiming that Windows or OSX are better than Linux or spreading "FUD" (if I totally hate a term this is the one).
+This article (and the one before it) was never about jumping the ship, claiming that Windows or OSX are better than Linux or spreading "FUD" (if I totally hate a term this is the one).
 It was always about raising the awareness of existing issues in the land of desktop Linux.
-After all just a few day before [I had written a post installation guide for Fedora 15](/Linux/Fedora/2011/05/31/fedora-15-tips.html).
+After all just a few days before [I had written a post installation guide for Fedora 15](/Linux/Fedora/2011/05/31/fedora-15-tips.html).

 While I was writing the last paragraph I got another GNOME 3 shell corruption (time